LightChainBlockChain/-sideline-pinas-marketplace/DEPLOYMENT.md

-# 🚀 Sideline Pilipinas - Deployment Guide
+# 🚀 Sideline Pinas - Deployment Guide

 ## 🌟 Overview
-This guide will help you deploy the Sideline Pilipinas digital marketplace to production environments.
+This guide will help you deploy the Sideline Pinas digital marketplace to production environments.

 ## 📋 Prerequisites